maialenz/WetPaws/README.md

-## Technologies Used
+## FEATURES

+#### Existing Features

+#### Features left to implement

+- Gallery: due to the lack of pictures of different dogs and the shot time frame for the project to be done, I decided to leave the Gallery feature out for the time being.
+The gallery would be incorporated once I had a wider customer directory and longer period to implement this feature.

+- Booking calendar: I decided to leave the calendar for booking preference out because I do not have the skills required to implement this feature.

+- Live chat: in a future I would like to add a section to be able to chat directly with the sitter/owner to ask questions instead of filling a form every time.
+I leave this feature out due to lack of current skills.

 ---

+## TECHNOLOGIES USED

+---

-- Syntax
+#### Syntax
 - HTML5
 - CSS
 - Markup (README.md...)

-- Frameworks, Libraries & Programs
+#### Frameworks, Libraries & Programs
 - Fontawesome
 - Google fonts

-- Other
+#### Other
 - Pinterest
 -

+---

 ## ACKNOWLEDGEMENTS